After War Gundam X

 After War Gundam X (機動新世紀ガンダム, Kidō Shin Seiki Gandamu Ekkusu), is a 1996 Japanese anime television series and the seventh installment in the long running Gundam franchise that started in 1979, but takes place in an alternate timeline called After War (A.W.; アフターウォー or 戦後, Sengo).
 The series has 39 episodes, aired in Japan from April 5, 1996, to December 28, 1996, across TV Asahi's ANN stations.
 It was directed by Sunrise veteran Shinji Takamatsu (Mobile Suit SD Gundam, The Brave of Gold Goldran, School Rumble), and the screenplay was written by Hiroyuki Kawasaki.

 Plot

 The year is A.W.
-15. 15 years after the end of the 7th Space War which led to the catastrophic destruction of much of the world, the surviving residents of Earth try to make a living as best they can in the post-apocalyptic landscape.
-Mobile Suits and weapons left over from the war fall into the hands of civilians as well as other organizations on the planet.
-In an effort to keep the past from repeating itself, Jamil Neate brings together a crew of Vultures to search for Newtypes and protect them from being exploited.
-As they try to carry out this task, an old government rises from the ashes to try and unify the Earth as other forces slowly fan the flames of war once more between the newly formed New United Nations Earth and the Space Revolutionary Army.
-Now the crew of the Freeden face a multitude of enemies as they try to prevent another catastrophic war.
+15, fifteen years after the Seventh Space War and the catastrophic “colony drop” that wiped out the majority of Earth’s population; survivors now scrape by as the planet slowly stabilizes.
+In this post-war landscape, mobile suits and armaments circulate among civilian “Vulture” outfits, with surplus machines like the DT-6800 Daughtress and RMS-006 Jenice commonly recovered and repurposed by scavenger crews.

-Related media
+Jamil Neate, captain of the Vulture land battleship Freeden, organizes his crew around finding and protecting Newtypes so their abilities are not exploited.
+As the reconstituted Earth authorities (the New Earth Federation forces) and the Space Revolutionary Army drift back toward confrontation, the series centers on the Freeden’s efforts to navigate and head off a renewed large-scale conflict, with Garrod Ran and Tiffa Adill at the heart of the story.